Test Sections of COMPASS

 Why Should You Appear for COMPASS

 Most colleges or higher education institutes in the United States today, use the ACT COMPASS test as an evaluation tool for applicants seeking admission.
-An untimed, customizable battery, the COMPASS lets institutions (and yourself) evaluate your academic level and skills, and accordingly place you in appropriate courses.
-Hence, if planning for college/higher education, it is advised that you take up ACT COMPASS.
-Read on to understand what is the COMPASS test and why should you take it.
+An untimed, customizable battery, the COMPASS enables institutions (and yourself) evaluate your academic level and skills, and accordingly place you in appropriate courses.
+Hence, if you are planning for college/higher education, it is advised that you take this exam.
+Read on to know more about COMPASS and why should you take it.

 What Is the COMPASS Test?

 The COMPASS is a computerized test that evaluates your skills and knowledge levels, and helps you and the college select the appropriate courses for you.
 There are no pass or fail criteria in this test.
 It just measures the candidates' abilities and skill levels.
 The score reports are generally made available immediately after finishing the test, and include placement information, as well.